Disability adjustments scenarios

 Sam accessed a paper-based braille format test as described for alternative format tests.

 As a braille user, Sam requires extra time.
-Sam’s school principal, in discussions with Sam and his parents, decided an extra 10 minutes per half-hour for the writing test, 15 minutes extra for the language conventions and reading tests, and 20 minutes extra for the numeracy test were appropriate.
+Sam’s school principal, in discussions with Sam and his parents, decided an extra 10 minutes per half-hour for the writing test, 15 minutes extra for the conventions of language and reading tests, and 20 minutes extra for the numeracy test were appropriate.

 Jessica is a Year 9 student